Key legislation and terminology

-- A Medical Agent appointed under a Medical Power of Attorney by the person when they still had capacity.
-However since the introduction of the Advance Care Directives Act 2013, it is no longer possible to appoint a medical attorney or make a Medical Power of Attorney.
-From 2014 medical attorneys have been replaced by substitute decision-makers under Advance Care Directives.
-Medical Powers of Attorney and Enduring Powers of Guardianship made prior to 2014 will still be valid and effective.
+that person will be able to make the decision.
+(Note: Since the introduction of the Advance Care Directives Act 2013 (SA) it is no longer possible to appoint a Medical Agent or Enduring Guardian.
+These decision-makers have been replaced by substitute decision-makers under Advance Care Directives.
+However, Medical Powers of Attorney and Enduring Powers of Guardianship made prior to 2014 will still be valid and effective).

 If the person did not make any of the above appointments a default decision-maker, known as a person responsible, may make the decision.
 This will be the first person from the following list who is available and willing to make the decision (in order of priority):